 Every year thousands of people are victims of identity theft or fraud.
 Estimates vary widely, but it’s reckoned that the UK is a hotspot for identity related theft and crime.
 But whatever the statistics say, what should you do if you think someone has stolen your personal details (identity theft) or used them to open accounts in your name (identity fraud)?
+Here are 5 steps to take if you’re a victim of ID theft or ID fraud.

 1. Contact your bank, building society or credit card provider as soon as you can.